arthurcgusmao/OpenKE/README.md

 - Arthur Colombini Gusmão, Alvaro Henrique Chaim Correia, Glauber De Bona, and Fabio Gagliardi Cozman.
 Interpreting Embedding Models of Knowledge Bases: A Pedagogical Approach.
 Proceedings of the ICML Workshop on Human Interpretability in Machine Learning, pp. 79-86, 2018.
 [Link](https://arxiv.org/abs/1806.09504)

-## Note
+## Disclaimer

-This code is still under development and backward compatibility for past commits is not to be expected.
-A few hardcoded paths are still present in some files, but they can easily be changed to adapt the framework to your environment.
+Backward compatibility for past commits is not to be expected.

 ## License